mreza0100/shortly/internal/adapters/seed/README.md

 # Seed Driving Adapter

-## Seed have responsibility to create and populate the database with random data.
+## Seed has the responsibility to create and populate the database with random data.